MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P07-Updating-Post-Model/content.md

 First, let's add a variable for the preview image url:

 > [action]
-> Add previewImageUrl variable at the bottom of `Post` model.
+> Add previewImageUrl variable at the bottom of `Post` model located in the `Post.swift` file.
 >
 ```swift
  ...